Breaking down our plans for you.

 Q. What frame brands are covered with VSP vision insurance?

 A. Whether you’re looking for classic frames or trendy styles, you’ll find the best selection of frames at your VSP doctor’s office.
 You can use your allowance toward any frame that your VSP doctor carries.
-Plus we offer an additional $20 to spend on these frame brands:
+Plus, we offer an additional $40 to spend on bebe®, Calvin Klein, Columbia, Dragon and Flexon® frames, or an Extra $20 to spend on these frame brands:

 - Cole Haan